SAP-docs/btp-business-application-studio/docs/Merge_Changes_588c283.md

 ### Dealing with conflicts in Business Application Studio

-You can see all files that contains conflics to merge two branches in the console and in the explorer:
+You can see all files that contains conflics to merge in the console or/and in the explorer:

 - Conflict in the console (you will see a list of files with conflicts)